 We have two trademark applications pending in the United States relating to the trademark of "Advaxis" and ten trademark applications pending relating to the trademark of "Lovaxin" in the United States and internationally.
 We work closely with our trademark counsel to build a brandname for ourself and potential products.
 Aventis, Inc. has filed trademark opposition proceedings in the United States Patent and Trademark Office against our trademark applications Serial Nos.
 78/252527 and 78/252586 related to the trademark of "Advaxis".
 The opposition proceedings are in the early stages and it is impossible to assess the merits at this point.
-As a result of the opposition we may lose or may need to abandon the trademark "Advaxis".
+We will vigorously defend our trademark applications.